 First, a little bit of thought about common mode noise rejection will explain why it is important to use balanced cable for balanced circuits, and unbalanced cable for unbalanced circuits.
 If we were to make the mistake of using coaxial cable in a balanced audio circuit, we'd get plenty of noise--because coax is designed to focus as much of the noise as possible onto the shield conductor and as little as possible onto the center conductor, and common mode noise rejection only works if noise affects the two conductors equally.
 If, on the other hand, we were to use an unshielded twisted pair to convey signals in an unbalanced circuit, figuring that twisted pair cables provide common mode noise rejection, we'd get a rude surprise.
 Common mode noise rejection won't work in an unbalanced circuit, because we're not getting signal current flow in the ground conductor; meanwhile, by dispensing with a shield, we've given up the only protection that an unbalanced circuit can provide against noise.

 Confusion of these concepts is fairly common, and understandable.
-One will often hear in audio discussions that "twisted pairs provide superior noise rejection," because it's often assumed that it is the cable construction itself, rather than the equipment circuitry, that accounts for common mode noise rejection; as we've discussed above, it's really the combination of the two which account for the phenomenon.
+One will often hear in audio discussions that "twisted pairs provide superior noise rejection," because it's often assumed that it is the cable construction itself, rather than the balanced or unbalanced nature of the circuits, that accounts for common mode noise rejection; as we've discussed above, it's really the combination of the two which account for the phenomenon.
 This misconception sometimes leads to people using shielded twisted-pair balanced audio cable as an unbalanced interconnect; they will ground one of the two signal wires at both ends of the cable, and then ground the shield--sometimes at both ends, but sometimes only at one end, causing a loss of shield effectiveness.
-The problem with this sort of construction is that it dramatically increases the capacitance of the cable by adding the shield to the one side.
+The problem with this sort of construction is that the shields are often not quite so good on balanced cable stocks and the capacitance, when one conductor is combined with the shield like this, tends to run high.
 Instead of just the capacitance between the two conductors, one now has the total of (1) the capacitance between the two conductors, and (2) the capacitance between the signal wire and the shield.
 As capacitance in audio cable is very definitely an enemy, this is a serious sacrifice to make, especially when there is no noise rejection benefit.
 Coaxial cable, not twisted pair audio cable, is the right choice when connecting unbalanced components.

 Of course, most consumer electronic devices support only unbalanced audio lines, usually through RCA jacks.
 But some high-end devices also offer balanced audio connections, usually through XLR connectors.
 Should you use them?

-The answer, if you can run from a balanced source to a balanced load, is a definite yes.
+The answer, if you can run from a balanced source to a balanced load, is usually yes.
 Balanced circuits do provide a degree of noise rejection which unbalanced circuits cannot, and so if you have balanced connection options open to you, by all means use them.
-If, however, you have balanced connections available on only one end of the line, and will have to run from balanced to unbalanced or vice versa, it's better to pass.
-(If you have no choice, then think about using a balun--balanced-to-unbalanced transformer--to make life a little easier.)
+If, however, you have balanced connections available on only one end of the line, and will have to run from balanced to unbalanced or vice versa, it's better to pass, so long as an unbalanced-to-unbalanced option is open to you.
+(If you have no choice, then think about using a balun -- a balanced-to-unbalanced transformer -- to make life a little easier.)
 Grounding one side of the signal will unbalance the line; you won't get common mode noise rejection; and mating balanced and unbalanced circuits has been the cause of many a headache, because of the incidental problems, such as hum from ground loops, which may arise.